arm-developer-tools/windowsperf/wperf/README.md

 #### Sampling for `ld_spec` event which, by looking at counting is dominant (at least for `imix` metrics)

 Let's sample the `ld_spec` event.
-Please note that you can specify the process image name and PDB file name with `-pdb_file python_d.pdb` and `-image_name python_d.exe`.
+Please note that you can specify the process image name and PDB file name with `--pdb_file python_d.pdb` and `--image_name python_d.exe`.
 In our case `wperf` is able to deduce image name (same as PE file name) and PDB file from PR file name.

 We can stop sampling by pressing `Ctrl-C` in the `wperf` console or we can end the process we are sampling.

 ```
->wperf sample -e ld_spec:100000 -pe_file python_d.exe -c 1
+>wperf sample -e ld_spec:100000 --pe_file python_d.exe -c 1
 base address of 'python_d.exe': 0x7ff6e0a41270, runtime delta: 0x7ff5a0a40000
 sampling ....e.e.e.e.e.eCtrl-C received, quit counting... done!
 ======================== sample source: ld_spec, top 50 hot functions ========================